M4GNV5/DocGreenESA5000-Dashboard/docgreen-protocol.md

 ## Packet layout
 all packages start with `55 AA` (same as with Xiaomi M365 scooters).
-Followed is the length of the payload + 2.
-According to some M365 reversing a packet looks like this:
+The packet header looks like this:
 55 AA length address command arg payload[length - 2] checksumLow checksumHigh.

 On the ESA 5000 there are three different packets.
-The following lists these the packets exluding the `55 AA` head and the checksum.
+The following lists these packets exluding the `55 AA` header and the checksum.

 ## Address `28` motor controller information
 - `00 01 02 03 04 05 06 07 08 09 10 11 12` (index in decimal)